More than just a trophy

 Our judges include some of the best business minds in Lancashire and the UK.
 Every category has experts relevant to that individual sector.
 And the judges themselves are put through their paces beforehand by taking part in a compulsory judging training masterclass.
-Those wanting to enter can also attend one of our BIBAs award submission training events (dates announced shortly).
+Those wanting to enter can also attend one of our BIBAs award submission training events.

-The process itself is much more than submitting a paper entry and a five minute chat.
+The process itself is much more than submitting a paper entry and a short chat.
 For finalist businesses, our ‘BIBAs on tour’ model will see the judges visit your business onsite to get a first-hand look and feel about how your business operates.

 By entering you’ll be testing your business against the best.
 Being shortlisted will be an achievement in itself, winning will give your brand a heavyweight, quality seal of approval.